 Prior to joining Mintz Levin, Alexandra worked as a litigation associate for an international law firm, where she helped represent a pharmaceutical company in a preliminary injunction hearing concerning antitrust allegations brought by a state agency.
 She has assisted clients with depositions, dispositive and appellate motions, and settlement negotiations.

 While earning her law degree, Alexandra served a judicial internship for Magistrate Judge John M. Facciola of the US District Court for the District of Columbia.
+Prior to law school, Alexandra participated in the Fulbright Program as an English teaching assistant in Italy.

 - Georgetown University Law Center (JD)